Diving Ko Tao

 I got myself some good new fins and shoes in one of the wholesaler diving shops.

 I got my PADI night certification with another dive club: Buddha View divers.
-I already did a night dive on the Great Bareer.
-Impressive to see the difference between day and night not only because with a torch you can see the red and yellow colors down there but also because corals don't show you the same face at night and/or some corals just open up at night.
+I already had done a night dive on the Great Bareer.
+Impressive to see the difference between day and night not only because with a torch you can see the red and yellow colors down there (as opposed to blue) but also because corals don't show you the same face at night and/or some corals just open up at night.

 A new fish I did not know is called Trigger fish and is very territorial which make it dangerous for divers as it attacks until you leave its turf...
 Funny to see that this little fish is way more feared than the big sharks..
 Every time there was one trigger fish the dive master would point at it (his finger miming a gun) and then quickly doing a big deviation to avoid it.

 Technically I got back my good sensations from the time I learned in Cairns, and apart from some weight/buoyancy issues (I was coming up to the surface at the end of a few dives as my tank was getting lighter), everything went perfect.